Key Takeaways

 - You don't have the resources to run a 24/7 security operations center

-- You want automated threat detection and hands-on response without overloading your internal team
+- You want automated detection and hands-on response without overloading your internal team

-This setup gives you the best of both worlds visibility and action without having to pick one over the other.
+This setup gives you visibility and action without picking one over the other.

 What About SOAR, XDR, and the Rest?

-You’ll often hear terms like SOAR (Security Orchestration, Automation, and Response) and XDR (Extended Detection and Response) in this conversation.
+You'll hear terms like SOAR (Security Orchestration, Automation, and Response) and XDR (Extended Detection and Response) in this conversation.
+The simplest way to think about them: they're not replacements, they're glue.

 - SOAR connects your tools and automates workflows between them